Shooting leaves at least 4 dead in Israel | CBC News

 Israeli leaders condemned the killings and pointed to the timing.
 Both attacks came ahead of Ramadan, which begins later this week, and as Israel hosted a high-profile meeting this week between the foreign ministers of four Arab nations and the United States.
 All four Arab nations — Egypt, Morocco, Bahrain and the United Arab Emirates — along with the United States, condemned the killings.

-Israel has been taking steps to calm tensions with the Palestinians this year to avoid a repeat of violence.
-Deadly attacks by IS inside Israel, and attacks by Arab citizens of Israel, are rare.
+Israel has been taking steps to calm tensions with Palestinians this year to avoid a repeat of violence.
+Deadly attacks by Islamic State inside Israel, and attacks by Arab citizens of Israel, are rare.

 The group operates mainly in Iraq and Syria, where it has recently stepped up attacks against security forces.
 It no longer controls any territory but operates through sleeper cells.
-IS has claimed attacks against Israeli troops in the past and has branches in Afghanistan and other countries.
+ISIS, which has claimed attacks against Israeli troops in the past, has branches in Afghanistan and other countries.